brian14708/wh-briefings/statements-releases/2022-01/2022-01-18-president-biden-announces-host-city-for-ninth-summit-of-the-americas.md

 modified_time: 2022-01-18 19:42:20-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/01/18/president-biden-announces-host-city-for-ninth-summit-of-the-americas/
 published_time: 2022-01-18 19:42:19-05:00
-title: President Biden Announces Host City for Ninth Summit of the Americas
+title: "President\_Biden Announces Host City for Ninth Summit of the\_Americas"
 ---

 The vital national interests of the United States are inextricably bound